JustCasuallyJames/animelist-v2/README.md

 Once you've installed Node, then what you want to do is find a directory in your computer where you want to download this repository. <br/> <br/>

 Once you've figured that out, open the terminal and navigate to that specific folder.
-If you're on windows, you can alternatively navigate to the folder where you want to download it and do `ctrl + right click` then click `open with terminal` or `open with git Bash`.
+If you're on windows, you can alternatively navigate to the folder where you want to download it and do `ctrl + right click` then click `open with terminal` or `open with git Bash` (On windows).
 Either works, we just need to have a terminal that navigates to where you want to download the repo. <br/> <br/>

 Once you're there, you need to clone the repository.
 Look up any guides on how to clone a repository.
 Then once you've cloned it, `cd` into the repository name, in this case it's `anime-list`. <br/> <br/>